6. Pacing vs Crashing

 3 Expanding My Limits

 My hope was that by treating my body well and avoiding overdoing, I would be able to expand my limits over time, doing more without intensifying my symptoms.
-As you’ll read, I found that the keys to expanding my Envelope were to extend my limits a little bit at a time and to be willing to return to my previous level if the extension increased symptoms.
+As you’ll read, I found that the keys to expanding my Envelope were to extend my limits a little bit at a time and to return to my previous level if the extension increased symptoms.